How to Train Your Kitten to Use the Litter Box: Expert Advice, Tips & Tricks

 But the thing is, training your cat to use the litter box actually isn’t that difficult.
 Cats have a bit of a natural instinct when it comes to relieving themselves.
 Sometimes they learn from their mother and sometimes they figure it out by themselves.
 But the bottom line is that they want to go somewhere where they can cover it up.

 However, if you’ve got a brand-new kitten or one that is having trouble figuring it out on its own, they may need a little extra help from you.
 That’s where we come in.
-We’ll tell you everything you need to know about litter training your cat so that you can have him using the litter box in no time.
+We’ll tell you everything you need to know about litter training your cat so that you can have them using the litter box in no time.

 When Do Kittens Start Using the Litter Box?

 The first thing you should know about litter training a kitten is that they won’t typically start using the litter box until they are a certain age.
-So, if you’ve found a newborn kitten that was abandoned and brought it home with you, or your mama cat just had babies, they may not use the litter box right away.
+So, if you’ve found a newborn kitten that was abandoned and brought them home with you, or your mama cat just had babies, they may not use the litter box right away.

 Most kittens start using the litter box around 3 weeks of age, when they are strong enough to get in and out of the litter box by themselves.
-But even at three weeks old, they can’t use just any type of litter box or cat litter.
+But even at 3 weeks old, they can’t use just any type of litter box or cat litter.

 Kittens that are that small should be provided with a litter box that has low sides.
 This will ensure that they can get over it without any trouble.
 You should also only use sand or wood-based litter with kittens that are that young, as clay litter may contain chemicals that could harm them.